xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_option2_ant.md

 Read [[2.1]](#2.1)

+3.1 MASL Xtext editor

+We have already implemented a text editor for MASL using Xtext that does validation and context sensitive completion using information about the structural model elements.
+The MASL editor gets its data for validation and completion from a textual form of the model that is generated from the in memory model.
+The flow goes as follows:

+1. User creates or modifies a structural element (e.g. adds a class).
+2. User double-clicks to open a MASL activity.
+3. MASL "refresher" runs and produces a textual form of the model in MASL syntax.
+This `.mod` file is created in the `models/` directory in the project.
+This file contains in textual form the class that the user created.
+4. MASL Xtext editor parses the `.mod` file and all of the other activity files (including the file containing the activity that was double-clicked) into an EMF model in memory.
+5. User types `create object instance x of`.
+6. The Xtext editor queries the in memory EMF model for class definitions.
+7. The newly created class is displayed in a context sensitive completion pane.

+As part of the MASL work, an xtUML to MASL exporter (`x2m`) had already been created and it made more sense to reuse this capability to leverage the natural use case of Xtext where all of the sources are text files parseable by a single grammar.
+It would have introduced much more code and would not have leveraged the built-in capabilities of Xtext to implement a direct interface into the meta-model.

 ### 4. Requirements

 Sourced from the SRS [[2.2]](#2.2).
 See section 3 of the SRS for the full list